forlilab/Ringtail/docs/source/installation.rst

     $ pip install -U ringtail

-    $ pip install ringtail==2.1.0
+    $ pip install ringtail>=3

-Make sure to :ref:`upgrade any databases <upgrade_database>` made with Ringtail v1 if you intend to use them with Ringtail v2.0.
+Make sure to :ref:`upgrade any databases <upgrade_database>` made with an older version of Ringtail if you intend to use them with Ringtail v3.

 .. _condaforge: